 The Valuable Takeaways of the Medicare Annual Wellness Visit

-- 5 to 10-Year Plan: This is a preventive care plan, schedule, or checklist of the health screenings your doctor recommends for you over the next five to ten years.
+- A 5 to 10-Year Plan: This is a preventive care plan, schedule, or checklist of the health screenings your doctor recommends for you over the next five to ten years.
 Updated at each subsequent AWV you have, this document takes into account your current health status, screening history, and any preventive care that Medicare might recommend and reimburse for.

-- Risk Factor Analysis: This outlines chronic issues you currently face or could potentially face based on your personal risk factors.
+- A Risk Factor Analysis: This outlines chronic issues you currently face or could potentially face based on your personal risk factors.
 It helps you and your doctor map out a treatment plan that includes intervention steps to take now and in the future.

 Healthy Planning Based On the Annual Wellness Visit